Aileen Paterson: Biography

 Aileen Paterson was born in the Fife town of Burntisland to William and Helen Henderson.
 As a child, she moved to Kirkcaldy, before gaining a place at Edinburgh Art College in 1951, where she specialised in pottery.
 She gained a diploma in designs and craft in 1955 and worked at the Portobello potteries in Edinburgh.

 After marrying her first husband, Bayo Ayodeji, in 1955, she moved to Dublin, Ireland.
 After the marriage ended in divorce, Paterson moved back to Kirkcaldy and earned an education qualification in 1962.
 She worked as an art teacher in Fife in the 1960s.

 For most of her adult life, she lived in Edinburgh and was a passionate supporter of that city.
 She worked as an art teacher between the 1960s to 1980s.

 The title of her first book, Maisie Comes to Morningside (1984), was inspired by the American crime writer Chester Himes' book Cotton Comes to Harlem (1965).

 Maisie Mackenzie, the heroine of Paterson's series of children's books, wears a kilt and Fair Isle jumper and lives in Morningside, a suburb of Edinburgh.
 Maisie is a brave, adventurous kitten exploring a world that ultimately reinforces the good things in life such as friendship, food, fun, community and football.
-The wit and finely tuned social observation engages adults as much as children.
+The witty and finely tuned social observations engages adults as much as children.

 Maisie's world is almost entirely populated by cats, so that although there is a belligerent budgie and the occasional horse, there are no dogs or humans.
 However, Maisie's adventures take place in real places (reflected in the books' illustrations) such as Edinburgh, Glasgow, Paris, and New York.
 Maisie Bites the Big Apple features the Marc Chagall murals in the Metropolitan Opera House.

 Paterson's final book in the series (2006) sees Maisie investigating strange goings-on in Edinburgh's Botanic Gardens.

 In 2011, Lothian Buses made Maisie the face of the Number 5 bus, which goes through the character's home district of Morningside.

 Several stories were also turned into an animated series called Meeow! starring Stanley Baxter.